 9.)
 Don’t light up in Public

 The key thing that you need to remember is that the Spanish Constitution only protects people regarding personal use of marijuana when they are in a private setting.
 This means that you can’t light up in public, as tempting as that may be.
 If you are caught smoking a joint in the street, you may get a fine, you may be searched, and it might not be a pleasant experience.

 Respect the laws of the city as much as possible, and don’t smoke when anyone else is around that might not want to be exposed to it.
 Smoking on your balcony is okay as long as no neighbors complain, and smoking in your apartment, home, or in a private club is constitutionally-protected.

-Cannabis clubs in Madrid serve a need that has been a long time in the making.
-This system eliminates the need for people to rely on the black market and it ensures that consumers can acquire the cannabis – therapeutic or recreational – that they need without exposing themselves to potentially dangerous product and people.
-If you’re considering joining a cannabis club in Madrid and you need some guidance, please send me an email at firstname.lastname@example.org.
+Cannabis clubs in Madrid serve a critical public demand that has been a long time in the making.
+This system eliminates the need for people to rely on the black market, and it ensures that consumers can acquire the cannabis – therapeutic or recreational – that they need without exposing themselves to potentially dangerous products and people.
+If you’re considering joining a cannabis club in Madrid and you need some guidance, please send me an email at email@example.com.

 (This is a preliminary application process; not all who apply will qualify for membership based on Spanish law and club policy.
 Application for membership is general and is not necessarily applied to any particular club unless the applicant fully qualifies.)